 Café Culture In Greece

-When we travel, there is always a degree of surprise and pleasure as we begin to discover how other people spend their past time, what practises are considered acceptable and what the routines of everyday life feel and look like.
+When we travel there is always a degree of surprise and pleasure as we begin to discover how other people spend their past time, what practices are considered acceptable and what the routines of everyday life feel and look like.

 It often starts the moment we arrive at a new country, the first impressions giving way to the first questions which we anxiously set upon friends and locals demanding to know what until then we had failed to consider.

 Always on the lookout for the perfect coffee spot!
 No alley will be left unturned.

 One of such things that surprises and delights visitors when they arrive in Greece is the importance that is placed on coffee, cafes and the indispensable coffee break time.

 It is when you begin to pay attention to the presence of coffee houses and the plastic cups positioned at every car’s cup holder and every delivery man’s hands, often while driving, mostly while holding a cigarette in the other hand, that you notice the sheer number of coffee houses and the endless stream of invitations to “catch up over coffee” that people extend to each other in their everyday life.

 And as you begin to notice the particles that make up the everyday life of most Greek people, you might turn to a friend and inquire about the number of coffee places that are present, whether or not that has always been the case, or wonder about how the economic crisis has affected the coffee drinking habit of a nation.